 9. Visit Europe’s one of the largest and most expensive abandoned airbases

-As per Boris, my de-facto local guide, the facility was like an underground city where no one except for the higher officials knew all details about the air base.
+As per Boris, my de-facto local guide, the facility was like an underground city where no one except for the higher officials knew all details about the airbase.
 At any given time two MIGs were ready to take off within 5 minutes.
-The bunker was coated with concrete shields to protect it from airstrikes and nuclear attack.
+The bunker was coated with concrete shields to protect it from airstrikes and nuclear attacks.
 There are four main entrances (only one is open) in the 3.5kms long tunnels.
 The underground tunnels housed aircraft and entire squadrons, as well as an underground water source, power generators, crew quarters, barbers, and a mess hall that could feed 1,000 people.
 It also stocked food, fuel, and arms to last 30 days without resupply.
 It was like a full-fledged city.

 The underground base once housed dozens of MIG Fighter Jets but was destroyed in conflicts in the region after the fall of Communism.
 Many of the aircraft, including MIG Fighter Jets, were destroyed in the Yugoslavian war and many were abandoned to rot away.
 While their original purpose is lost, today they make up for a good Instagram post 🙂